visgl/luma.gl/docs/api-reference/lighting/directional-light.md

 # DirectionalLight

-Create a directional light source which emits from a specific direction.
+Create a directional light source which emits from a specific direction.A directional light can be considered "infinitely" far away (like the Sun) and does not attenuate with distance.
+At most 5 directional lights can be supported.

 ## Usage